usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/In-Class-Materials/Module 3 Sprint 3 DITAP Facilitators Guide_Case Study.md

    * A short Statement of Objectives (SOO)
    * A recommendation for evaluation criteria and method
 - **In teams**:
-   * Draft the SOO based on your chosen CRM strategy
+   * Draft the SOO based on your chosen CRM strategy.
-   * Define 2–3 evaluation factors and describe what a strong response would look like
+   * Define 2–3 evaluation factors and describe what a strong response would look like.
-   * Choose and justify an evaluation method (e.g., LPTA, trade-off)
+   * Choose and justify an evaluation method (e.g., LPTA, trade-off).
-        - Encourage teams to root decisions in user needs, solution fit, and past case milestones
+        - Encourage teams to root decisions in user needs, solution fit, and past case milestones.
 - **Quick share-out**:
-   * Each team presents their SOO and evaluation logic
+   * Each team presents their SOO and evaluation logic.
-   * Facilitator offers warm feedback or points of tension
+   * Facilitator offers warm feedback or points of tension.

 **Expected Outcomes:**
 * Draft SOOs with clear alignment to discovery and evaluation